ceph/ceph/doc/rados/configuration/journal-ref.rst

   with short spurts of high-speed writes followed by periods without any write progress as the filesystem catches up to the journal.

-- **Consistency:** Ceph OSDs requires a filesystem interface that guarantees atomic compound operations.
+- **Consistency:** Ceph OSDs require a filesystem interface that guarantees atomic compound operations.
 Ceph OSDs write a description of the operation to the journal and apply the operation to the filesystem.
 This enables atomic updates to an object (for example, placement group metadata).
 Every